hunter-teacher-cert/currdev-work-AlanaY11/05_assignments.md

 ### Assignment One: A.I. and Machine Learning - Training an A.I.
 Bot named Zhorai
 *How can an A.I. learn through interaction?*
+Intro/Warm up:
+> How do you think Alexa, Siri, Google, Cortana work?
+> Can they learn new things?
+> Can we teach them new things?